-Systems that achieve a Class A2 or B Reaction to Fire Classification are suitable for use up to a maximum of six storeys (18 metres) in height on purpose groups 1(a), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 4(b), and for use up to a maximum of five storeys (15 metres) in height on purpose group 1(b), as defined in TGD to Part B of the Building Regulations.
+Systems that achieve a Class A2 or B Reaction to Fire Classification are suitable for use up to a maximum of six storeys (18 metres) in height on purpose groups 1(a), 1(c), 1(d), 2(a), 2(b), 3, 4(a) and 4(b), and for use up to a maximum of five storeys (15 metres) in height on purpose group 1(b), as defined in TGD to Part B of the Building Regulations 1997 to 2017.

-Systems that achieve a Class C Reaction to Fire Classification are suitable for use up to the maximum storey heights as for Class A2 or B, but with the added restriction they may not be used on a wall which is less than 1m away from a boundary, as defined in TGD to Part B of the Building Regulations.
-Reference should be made to Section 4.1 and 4.2 of TGD to Part B of the Building Regulations, and to Sections 4.4 and 4.5 of TGD to Part B Volume 2 of the Building Regulations.
+Systems that achieve a Class C Reaction to Fire Classification are suitable for use up to the maximum storey heights as for Class A2 or B, but with the added restriction they may not be used on a wall which is less than 1m away from a boundary, as defined in TGD to Part B of the Building Regulations 1997 to 2017.
+Reference should be made to Section 4.1 and 4.2 of TGD to Part B of the Building Regulations 1997 to 2017, and to Sections 4.4 and 4.5 of TGD to Part B Volume 2 of the Building Regulations 1997 to 2017.

-The mineral wool board is classified as non-combustible as per Table A8 (d) of TGD to Part B of the Building Regulations.
+The mineral wool board is classified as non-combustible as per Table A8 (d) of TGD to Part B of the Building Regulations 1997 to 2017.

-With regard to fire stopping and limitations on use of combustible materials, walls must comply with Sections 3.2, 3.3, 3.4 and 4 of TGD to Part B of the Building Regulations, and Sections 3.5, 3.6, 3.7 and 4 of TGD to Part B Volume 2 of the Building Regulations.
+With regard to fire stopping and limitations on use of combustible materials, walls must comply with Sections 3.2, 3.3, 3.4 and 4 of TGD to Part B of the Building Regulations 1997 to 2017, and Sections 3.5, 3.6, 3.7 and 4 of TGD to Part B Volume 2 of the Building Regulations 1997 to 2017.
 Stainless steel fire fixings must be provided at the rate of one per square metre when specified.
 The fixing design should take account of the extra duty required under fire conditions.

-Vertical and horizontal lamella fire barriers shall be provided at each compartment floor and wall, with stainless steel fixings provided at 400mm vertical and 400mm horizontal respectively, including the second floor level of a three-storey single occupancy house (see Diagram 12 of TGD to Part B Volume 2 of the Building Regulations).
+Vertical and horizontal lamella fire barriers shall be provided at each compartment floor and wall, with stainless steel fixings provided at 400mm vertical centres and 400mm horizontal centres respectively, including the second floor level of a three-storey single occupancy house (see Diagram 12 of TGD to Part B Volume 2 of the Building Regulations 1997 to 2017).
 Firebreaks should be fully adhesively bonded to the substrate (i.e. ribbons or dabs of adhesive are not acceptable) and mechanically fixed with stainless steel fire fixings at 400mm centres.
-The fire barrier shall be of noncombustible material (i.e. lamella, minimum density 120kg/m3), be at least 200mm high, continuous and unbroken for the full perimeter of the building and for the full thickness of the insulation.
-Glass wool is not suitable for use as a firestop (see Clause 3.6.3 of TGD to Part B Volume 2 of the Building Regulations for types of suitable firestop).
+The fire barrier shall be of non-combustible material lamella, slab of minimum 120kg/m3), be at least 200mm high, continuous and unbroken for the full perimeter of the building and for the full thickness of the insulation.
+Glass wool is not suitable for use as a firestop (see Clause 3.6.3 of TGD to Part B Volume 2 of the Building Regulations 1997 to 2017 for types of suitable firestop).